docs4class/Turner2022/index.Rmd

 **Thursday, June 30, 2022**

 - Optional day trips for hikes to mountaintops or waterfalls, Greenville zoo and playground, and tours of falls park downtown Greenville
-- Optional group dinner at hotel
+- Optional group dinner, location TBD
 - Cousin's nightout

 As we get closer to this date, we may try to get a rough headcount for dinner, and then we will reserve a meeting room at either a local barbecue or seafood restaurant.
 More details to come!